jangrudo/ai-apocalypse/README.md

 8. [Artificial neural networks are algorithms, written automatically.][chapter08]
 9. [Artificial neural networks simulate the mechanism of human intuition.][chapter09]
-10. Artificial neural networks can have broader intuitions than humans.
+10. [Artificial neural networks can have broader intuitions than humans.][chapter10]
 11. “Chain of thought” algorithms simulate the basics of human reasoning.

 **Breaking free**